cpachomski/advent-of-code-2025/README.md

 # Advent of Code 2025

-Small personal workspace for solving.
+Small personal workspace for solving [Advent of Code 2025](https://adventofcode.com/2025) puzzles.

 This repository contains per-day solution folders and a small CLI in `aoc/` to easily create, run, test, and benchmark each day's solution.